 **It is worth noting that I notice the pins that I upload directly to Pinterest each day, get WAY more clicks and impressions than pins straight from my site or Tailwind.
 Pinterest is really paying more attention to recency and relevancy for 2020.
 For example, when I sit down in the mornings to pin my 3-5 pins, I have seen my views jump 200+ within minutes of directly pinning those pins to Pinterest.

 Create Multiple Pins Per Post

-It is really important to create multiple pins for each blog post.
+It is crucial to create multiple pins for each blog post.
 The reason for this?
 Pinterest favors new pins.
 Plus, if you create different pins, you are creating options for your readers.
 Recently, I found a plugin called Tasty Pins, which makes hiding pin images A LOT easier.
 Tasty Pins is a tool that “allows you to optimize your blog’s images for Pinterest, SEO, and screen readers.”
 It isn’t free.
 However, it is only $29 a year!
 That isn’t bad at all.
-Break it down and that is less than $3.00 a month!
+Break it down, and that is less than $3.00 a month!
 It is definitely worth your time to research it.